DICE-UNC/jargon/README.md

 #### new behavior for dataobjao testphysical move issue, use resc id instead of resource name #192

 Added resource id to DataObject along with resource name

+#### Irods Jargon-core seems to compile and run without jglobus or com.claymore dependencies just fine #176

+Remove claymore and globus dependencies.
+This may be reintroduced in some fashion if/when dedicated Globus integration testing happens.
+For now GSI is not typically used but is planned for the future.